Anisotropic planar Hall effects in Bi$_2$Se$_3$/EuS interfaces: Deciphering the role of proximity induced spin canting and topological spin texture: Model and Method

 \\where $\epsilon_0(\mathbf{k}_{\parallel}) \!=\!
 C_0 + 2C_1 + 2C_2 (2-\cos(k_xa)-\cos(k_ya))$, $M_0(\mathbf{k}_{\parallel}) \!=\!
 M_0 + 2M_1 + 2M_2 (2-\cos(k_xa)-\cos(k_ya))$, $a$ is the lattice constant, ${\bf k_{\pm}}=\sin{(k_xa)}\pm i\sin{(k_ya)}$, $h_x \!=\! m_x + g\mu_B B_x/2$, $h_y \!=\! m_y + g\mu_B B_y/2$, and $h_z \!=\! m_z$. $ m_x \!=\! m \sin\theta_m \cos\phi_m$, $ m_y \!=\! m \sin\theta_m \sin\phi_m$, $m_z \!=\! m \cos\theta_m$, $B_x \!=\!
 B \cos\theta_{in}$, and $B_y \!=\!
 B \sin\theta_{in}$, ${\bf m} \! \equiv (m_x,m_y,m_z)$ represents the $\mathrm{EuS}$ magnetic moment which is assumed to be canted at a polar angle $\theta_m$ with the $z$-axis and azimuithal angle $\phi_m$ with the $x$-axis on the $x$-$y$ (interface) plane, and $B$ is the magnitude of the external in-plane magnetic field applied at an angle $\theta_{in}$ with the $x$-axis on the $x$-$y$ plane.
 The parameter values used in this paper are $A_0 = 0.8$~eV, $B_0 = 0.32$~eV, $C_0 = -0.0083$~eV, $C_1 = 0.024$~eV, $C_2 = 1.77$~eV, $M_0 = -0.28$~eV, $M_1 = 0.216$~eV, $M_2 = 2.6$~eV, $g=20$, and $a = 4.14 {\AA}$~\cite{Mohanta_SciRep2017}.
 Fig.~\ref{fig1}(b) and (c) show the band dispersions of a Bi$_2$Se$_3$ slab of seven quintuple layers, without and with the Zeeman exchange coupling due to the Eu moment and external applied magnetic field.
 The combined effect of the applied in-plane magnetic field and the canted Eu moment, anisotropically lifts the surface bands on the top surface of Bi$_2$Se$_3$, as shown in Fig.~\ref{fig1}(c).

 The planar Hall conductivity (PHC) is obtained within the semi-classical Boltzmann formalism (see Appendix C for details) as

 where ${\bf \tilde {v}_k}\equiv(\tilde{v}_x,\tilde{v}_y,0)$ is the velocity of electrons at the surface of Bi$_2$Se$_3$ which interfaces EuS, modified by the orbital magnetic moment (OMM), ${\bf \Omega(k)}\equiv(\Omega_x, \Omega_y, \Omega_z)$ is the Berry curvature, and $\tilde{f}_{eq}$ represents equilibrium Fermi-Dirac distribution with modified energy(see Appendices C-D for details).
+Here, the transverse Hall conductivity $\sigma_{xy}$ does not satisfy Onsager's reciprocity relation i.e., $\sigma_{xy} = -\sigma_{yx}$, hence it can be utilized to characterize the planar Hall effect~\cite{Battilomo_PRR2021,Wang_PRL2024,Xiang_PRB2024}.
 The first term on the right-hand side of Eq.~(\ref{s_yx}), i.e., $\tilde{v}_x \tilde{v}_y$, is the usual planar Hall contribution due to the presence of in-plane electric and magnetic fields.
 Due to the magnetic proximity effect of EuS film on the upper surface of Bi$_2$Se$_3$, a finite Berry curvature is induced in the surface band, allowing the other three terms to contribute considerably.
 When Zeeman coupling is perpendicular to the interface i.e., in the $z$-direction, the z-component of Berry curvature, $\Omega_z$ is circularly symmetric centered at $(k_x,k_y)=(0,0)$ in the $k$-space.
 With the introduction of in-plane field components, the gapped Dirac point on the interfacing Bi$_2$Se$_3$ surface is shifted in momentum compared to the gap-less Dirac point on the opposite Bi$_2$Se$_3$ surface.
 Consequently, the maximum of $\Omega_z$ shifts from the center of the Brillouin zone.
 Fig.~\ref{fig1}(d) and (e) show the Berry curvature and OMM of the anisotropically-gapped surface band, shown in Fig.~\ref{fig1}(c).
 We note that the Berry curvature and the OMM show textures analogous to anti-meron.